kwakueshun/codeine-overload/content/blog/url-routing-in-swift/index.md

 To be fair, I have used this more often than I like to admit.

-While having all your end points at one place in this format seems super cool (read: so not cool), it becomes a bit repetitive and error-prone as that list of paths increase.
+While having all your end points at one place in this format seems super cool _(read: so not cool)_, it becomes a bit repetitive and error-prone as that list of paths increase.

 ### The Problem
-Firstly, take a look at `BASE_URL`.
+Let's take a look at *BASE_URL*.
 This variable is being used in the string interpolation for all the paths.
 What exactly is wrong with this, you ask?
 We are basically repeating this variable for _n_ times the number of paths and, thus, violating what is known as the _DRY Principle_.

 So what exactly is this _DRY Principle_?
 > Don't Repeat Yourself (DRY) is a principle of software development aimed at
 > reducing repetition of software patterns, replacing it with abstractions or using
 > data normalization to avoid redundancy.

+Code duplication is not always bad but in cases like these it's usually a good idea to duplicate as little code as possible because with more duplication it's easier for us to introduce bugs when we're changing things.

-Secondly, this approach is error-prone because while adding more paths/routes to the list of constants, there is the tendency to remove a character, leading to unusual behavior that might be difficult to catch.
+This approach is error-prone because while adding more paths/routes to the list of constants, there is the tendency to say, remove a character, leading to unusual behavior that might be difficult to catch.

-Let's take a look at a few ways to compose nice URL routes in a way to resolve the above.
+Let's take a look at a few ways to compose nice _URL_ routes in a way to resolve the above problem.

 ### The Solution

-**KISS**

-KISS, an acronym for "keep it simple, stupid", is a design principle noted by the U.S. Navy and a popular principle amongst software developers.
+**K.I.S.S**, an acronym for "keep it simple, stupid", is a design principle noted by the U.S. Navy in the 60s and a popular principle amongst software developers.

 It states that:
 > Most systems work best if they are kept simple rather than made complicated; therefore,